 • The only prerequisite we have to start the program is completion of MATH 65 or higher, (ACT MATH 19 or higher, and Pre Alg. compass 42 or above will also be accepted)

 • Official high school transcript or a passing GED official score report

 • Transcripts of all post-secondary education or training

-• Results of the ACT or Compass scores
+• Results of the ACT